-MoMA curator: “We will become extinct.
+MoMA curator: “[Humanity] will become extinct.
 We need to design an elegant ending”

 FC: Can you give examples that illustrate this idea of paying reparations?

 PA: There are two in completely different areas of the world: One is Futurefarmers by Amy Franceschini.
-She has a project in which a sailboat goes from Oslo to Istanbul, and it carries artists and bread bakers and activists and philosophers and carries wheat seeds that are indigenous to those different places.
+She has a project called Seed Journey, in which a sailboat goes from Oslo to Istanbul, and it carries artists and bread bakers and activists and philosophers and carries wheat seeds that are indigenous to those different places.
 It’s about trying to bring back these original breeds of seeds and to also bring with them that tradition.
 It’s a beautiful journey by sea of biodiversity.

-Another project is Totomoxtale in Mexico by Fernando Laposse.
+Another project is Totomoxtle in Mexico by Fernando Laposse.
 He uses the husks of corn to create new materials, and he does so by harnessing the craftsmanship of the people who grow corn breeds in different parts of Mexico.
 He’s also trying to help local populations revert to the indigenous breeds of corn that are maybe yielding less each year, because so much indigenous corn has been substituted by genetically modified breeds that yield more each year.
 Ultimately, it’s about empathy, and a love of the land and the communities.

 FC: Do you have a favorite project or object in the show?